The Top 5 Mistakes Fashion Start-ups Make And How To Avoid Them.

 2. Getting a graduate or graphic designer to design your range cheaply.

-To some, this may sound harsh but in a nutshell cheap is not always best.
-Graduates need to start somewhere, and there are millions of amazingly talented graphic designers out there, but neither are qualified Fashion Designers.
-Graduates and designers from disciplines just do not have the experience and knowledge to advise you on what will work with your design, and more importantly what will not.
-How can they advise your factory on what machine they need to use to finish an armhole?
-Do they know the difference between a run-and-fell seam and a french seam?
+To some, this may sound harsh, but in a nutshell, cheap is never best.
+Graduates need to start somewhere, and there are millions of amazingly talented graphic designers out there, but neither is qualified as a fashion designer.
+Graduates and designers from other disciplines do not have the experience and knowledge to advise you on what will work with your garment design, and more importantly, what will not!
+This one is super important when you have your own skills and knowledge gaps as a first-time founder.
+How can an inexperienced designer advise your factory on what machine they need to use to finish an armhole if they've zero knowledge of apparel construction?
+Do they know the difference between a run-and-fell seam and a french seam, or are they just producing images that look pretty?
+A tech pack is more than just an illustration; it's a blueprint for anything you want to manufacture and should have detailed technical information for the factory.

 What can you do?

-It takes time to build up this professional knowledge, and if you are a fashion start-up who is not from a fashion background, you need to trust a professional and qualified designer who is going to help you make the best job of your range.
-Look for a designer with at least 5 years commercial experience in your product field.
-Invest in this initial stage and the benefits you’ll reap will outweigh the costs.
-Have Michelle Ramsay design your range here.
+It takes time to build up this professional knowledge, and if you're a fashion start-up without a fashion background, you need to trust a professional, qualified designer who can help you make the best job of your range.
+Look for a designer with at least 5 years of commercial experience in your product field.
+Invest in this initial stage, and the benefits you’ll reap will far outweigh the costs of professional services.
+If you need help creating production-ready tech packs, explore my tech pack design service here.

 3. Making your range too large.

-I spoke with a client last week who wanted to produce 50 different styles in their initial launch range.
-Immediately alarm bells rang.
-Firstly if you’re lucky you’ll find a factory who will produce 50 pieces per colour per style.
+I spoke with a client last week who wanted to produce 50 different styles in their initial launch range with very small order quantities.
+Immediately, alarm bells rang because if you’re lucky, you’ll find a factory that will produce 50 pieces per colour per style.
 Maybe you want to produce 3 colourways per style.
-Multiply this by 50 styles and you are looking at 7500 to start off.
-This is all very well and good if your budget allows, however, if you're like most start-up brands and budget is tight then maybe you need to reconsider.
+Multiply this by 50 styles, and you're looking at 7500 to start off.
+This is all very well and good if your budget allows, however, if you're like most start-up brands and budget is tight then maybe you need to reconsider your collection size and if you really need all of these options.

 What is the alternative?

-Get some expert advice on range planning and review your styles together in a consultation here.
+There's an art to putting together a commercial collection, so get some expert advice on range planning and review your styles together in a consultation.
 Look at what you need in your range to start with.
-Perhaps you can cut colourways or styles to include the important pieces.
-Over time you can build on this and keep investment risk to a minimum.
+Perhaps you can cut colourways or styles to only include the important pieces.
+Over time, you can build on this and keep investment risk to a minimum.

 4. Having an unrealistic launch date.

-Launching a collection takes time.
-More time than you think.
+Launching a collection takes time - more time than you think.
 Most fashion designers work 2 - 4 seasons ahead, so trying to launch for spring when it’s already winter is a big ask.
 There are so many things to source, approve and co-ordinate.
-Whilst it’s fantastic to be ambitious and driven, be realistic.
+Whilst it’s fantastic to be ambitious and driven, you must be realistic.

 How can you do this?

 Factor in extra time for mistakes, let downs and mishaps.
 Do not commit to anything with big financial commitments like a photoshoot until you have a definite delivery date of samples, or the end is in sight.
-If you want to find out more about timescales you can discuss timelines here.
+When I work with clients in The Fashion Startup Academy one of the first things we do in Milestone 1 is define timelines.
+How long is this going to take, which season will you launch in, and how can you plan your timeline so things go smoothly?

 5. Spending money with suppliers prematurely.

-One of the sad parts of the job is meeting clients who have paid for services by factories, suppliers and sometimes designers, to find the goods are not delivered and the trail goes cold.
-It is hard when first starting out, as you need to build relationships and have no history to go on.
+One of the sad parts of the job is meeting clients who have paid for services by factories, suppliers and sometimes designers, only to find the goods are not delivered and the trail goes cold.
+It is hard when first starting out, as you need to build up relationships and you often have no history to go on.
 But there are some things you can look out for.